C-elare/C-elare/README.md

 # 💫 Hello, I'm C-elare 🌍
-A french Web Developer in a Bachelor's program at HETIC, passionate about tech, gaming, and philosophy.
+A french Web Developer in a Bachelor's program at HETIC, passionate about tech, artificial intelligence, gaming, and philosophy.
 Always striving for perfection and innovation.
 ---
 ## 🛠 Currently:
 - **Personal Project**: An interactive code learning app, powered by OpenAI's API, Laravel & React.